lawrenceevalyn/MASTERS-ESSAY/research-log.md

 Potential structure of essay: Driving question is 'what categories usefully distinguish among these texts?'
 First attempt, gender: do seem to see a male tradition.
 Resulting assumption: male/horror holds, but terror is the norm and thus not female.
 Second attempt, genre: now there's no male tradition, but there is a female one.
 Resulting assumption: horror/terror no longer holds, but male/female might.
 Final conclusion: critical conversation should return to a consideration of the domestic/sentimental in the Gothic, because this is the framework best supported by the data.

+## 4 November 2014

+Notes to follow up on from meeting with Dr Miles--

+ernest baker, history of the english novel clara macintyre enid railo, the haunted castle: a study of english romanticism J M S thompkins the popular novel in england
+1920s criticism - approached gothic as an offshoot of sentimental fiction prior to David Punter

+useful work for classifying things - m hadley the undiscovered genre: a search for the german gothic novel
+argument: such rapid interchange, you can't identify where things start or who's to blame for what

 ## 17 October 2014

 Brought all the keywords to Dr Miles on Oct 8 -- rapidly became clear that BNC isn't a suitable corpus, because it singles out "upon" as the most statistically significant word, but a quick look at google n-grams shows that this is almost certainly a chronological trend.
 Need an 18th century corpus; ECCO would be perfect, if only they would give it to me.